 The Wild Network want to rewild childhood.
 Their not-for-profit organisation is powered by over 2,000 organisations with interests in outdoor learning, nature, education, health and play.
 They bring communities together with a range of specially designed programmes.

 Their amazing website has loads of ideas for outdoor learning activities.
 You can filter by age and duration to find the perfect task for your children.

 Every Sunday, The Wild Network post four challenges to complete through the week.
 They share tips and ideas, so it’s worth following them on Twitter to find out more.

 - Find them on Twitter: @wearewildthing

 - Why we love them: The challenges are varied and include lots of creative activities.

 Challenge 2: RSPB #WildChallenge

 The RSPB is well known for its initiatives, such as the Big Schools’ Birdwatch.
 They’ve created Wild Challenge, a free award scheme for schools.
 It encourages children to connect with nature and learn through a vast range of fun activities.

-After registering, you can take as long as you like to work through their resources and activities.
+After registering, you can take as long as you like to work through their outdoor learning resources and activities.
 There’s something for everyone, whatever the weather!